CSSUoB/TeX-Bot-Py-V2/CONTRIBUTING.md

 If you are new to contributing to open-source projects on GitHub, the general workflow is as follows:

 1. Fork this repository and clone it
-2. Create a branch off master
+2. Create a branch off main
 3. Make your changes and commit them
 4. Push your local branch to your remote fork
 5. Open a new pull request on GitHub